I recently got another bike, a Leader Fox Sonora MTB.

 Having no experience on single trails like that, I didn’t do that bad, I think.

-(It’s the original recording.
-If you dig gauges, try this one: Kemphaan MTB Trail – YouTube)
+It’s the original recording.
+If you dig gauges, play this one:

 I got home on it, because as long as the axle stays in, you can ride.
 Slowly…